yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ### Certificate Compression

 Certificate chains often take up the majority of the bytes transmitted during the handshake.
-In order to manage their size, the following methods can be
+In order to manage their size, some or all of the following methods can be employed:
-employed:

-* Limiting the number of names or extensions;
+* Limit the number of names or extensions;
-* Using keys with small public key representations, like ECDSA; or
+* Use keys with small public key representations, like ECDSA; or
-* Using certificate compression.
+* Use certificate compression.

+TLS offers different mechanisms to achieve the latter:

-For TLS 1.3 the `compress_certificate` extension is defined in {{?RFC8879}}.
+* For TLS 1.3, the `compress_certificate` extension is defined in {{?RFC8879}}.
-For TLS 1.2 the `cached_info` extension is defined in {{?RFC7924}}.
+* For TLS 1.2 the `cached_info` extension is defined in {{?RFC7924}}.

 Note that while {{?RFC8879}} compression applies to all handshakes that successfully negotiate the extension, {{?RFC7924}} necessitates a successful full handshake before any caching can take place.

+See also {{Section 5 of RFC8879}} and {{Section 7 of RFC7924}} for security and privacy considerations associated with the use of the respective certificate compression technique.

 ## TLS Session Resumption
 {: #rec-resume}